 What is the Florida National Scenic Trail?

-of Florida, and so he founded the Florida Trail Association to gather like-minded individuals to help him satisfy this need.
+In the 1960s, the Florida National Scenic Trail was just a dream.
+A group of dedicated volunteers created the Florida Trail Association, whose member recognized the need for long distance hiking opportunities in Florida.
+These volunteers came together to create, improve, and steward what is now the Florida Trail.
 The first blaze of the Florida National Scenic Trail was marked in the Ocala National Forest in October of 1966, but the Trail was not officially designated as a National Scenic Trail until 1983.

 How to Find and Use the Trail

 The Florida National Scenic Trail is within one hour’s drive of most Floridians, and there are many great resources available to help you use and locate the Trail!
-While the FNST is mostly a hiking trail, users can also camp, swim, bike, horseback ride, paddle, and picnic on some sections of the Trail.
-FNST visitors can check with local land managers to see which uses are allowable near them.
+While the FT is mostly a hiking trail, users can also camp, swim, bike, horseback ride, paddle, and picnic on some sections of the Trail.
+FT visitors can check with local land managers to see which uses are allowable near them.

+You can find the Florida National Scenic Trail using your computer or smartphone via ArcGIS!
 The US Forest Service continually updates the ArcGIS map with current data for trail management and planning purposes.
-The ArcGIS map allows you to explore the Trail, and trail features, such as campsites and trailheads.
+The ArcGIS map allows you to explore the trail and trail features, such as campsites and trailheads.

 The Florida Trail Association